-Show Your Stripes in School 2024
+Show Your Stripes

-Developed by The University of Reading and Radstock Primary School
+Developed by The University of Reading and Radstock Primary School, suitable for all Key stages.

 Aim: Show Your Stripes in School is an activity designed for your whole school.
-The purpose of the activity is to communicate to pupils how much temperature has changed over the past 170 years.
+The purpose of the activity is to communicate to pupils how much temperature has changed over the past 175 years.